PwzXxm/PwzXxm.github.io/_posts/2018/2018-05-28-static-linked-list.md

 - `next[]`: the index of the next edge that coming from the same `u`, use `0` to represent that it is the end of the list.

 During constructing `next[]`, we need another array to keep track of the position of the last element in each list.
+Or we can update the `head[]` constantly and store in reverse order.

 So we have